Our neighborhood expresses a rich history, in which we take pride...

 Excerpt by Vicki Smith

-Beverley Hills Community United Methodist Church (3512 Old Dominion Boulevard) had its beginnings in 1937, when Rev. William E. Basom was sent to the Washington suburbs by the Central Pennsylvania Conference of the Evangelical Church.
-He was given a grant of $20,000 to build a church that would welcome people of all denominational backgrounds.
+Beverley Hills Community United Methodist Church (3512 Old Dominion Boulevard) dates back to 1937, when Rev. William E. Basom was sent to the Washington suburbs by the Evangelical Church and received a grant of $20,000 to build a church for all denominational backgrounds.
 From the early days of Beverley Hills, the church has served as a community center for groups such as the North Ridge Citizens' Association.
 It is also the home of Beverley Hills Preschool, a pioneering cooperative preschool.

 Blessed Sacrament Catholic Church